prechelt/typecheck-decorator/README.md

   the annotation's i-th element.

 ``collections.namedtuple`` classes produce tuple objects, so you can pass named tuples as arguments for methods having Sequence annotations without problem.
-Never use a named tuple for an annotation, though, because its names will be ignored, which is confusing and error-prone.
+Do not use a named tuple for an annotation, though, because its names will be ignored, which is confusing and error-prone.